Program ／TURN Interactive Program

 Katsuya Ise and Momo-no-kai

-Artist Katsuya Ise has been visiting “Momosan Fureai no Ie” about twice a month to interact with the users of this day service center for elderly people, adjacent to Momoi Daisan Elementary School in Suginami-ku, Tokyo.
+Artist Katsuya Ise has been visiting “Momosan Fureai no Ie” about twice a month to interact with the users of this day service center for elderly people.
 While participating in activities such as composing haiku, knitting, and painting picture postcards with the users, Ise has been engaged in ongoing interaction that values the time spent in dialogue enriched by the diverse lives led by each and every individual at “Momosan Fureai no Ie”.

 Tomoko Iwata and Fuji Cleaning Services